-- Help women, children and young people to gain a sense of healthy family and build resilience and ability to resist abuse.
+- Help women, children and young people to gain a sense of healthy family, build resilience and ability to resist abuse.

 - Support, protect and empower survivors of all ages to become independent and maintain long term freedom from abusive relationships.

 - Celebrate achievements and successes with women and their families.